DavidKRichter/dsc-film-project/README.md

 - For movies in genre categories 1 and 2 (where bigger productions correspond to increasing Expected ROI), investment should be concentrated in a small number of large productions.
 - For movies in genre category 3 (Horror and Mystery), investment should be spread out over a larger number of small productions.
 This is because low-budget Horror and Mystery is a small winner-take-all market, in which the lackluster performance of the majority of films is made up for many times over by the astronomical  profits of a few big hits.
 - Investment in small category 3 films is a good way to find talented new filmmakers who might then be given the opportunity to direct larger films in categories 1 and 2.
 This matches the career trajectory of filmmakers like Peter Jackson - who began his career with low budget horror movies like *Dead Alive* (made for only $3 million) before going on to direct the *Lord of the Rings* trilogy.

+## Further Analysis
+- Many films in this database have multiple genre labels.
+In order to determine what type of Adventure movies we should be producing, we should determine how many times each other genre label appears in the set of adventure movies, and for each of these secondary genre labels, calculate the total gross receipts and Expected Return on Investment.
+- For each genre category we should look at more fine-grained measurements of production size.
+This will give us a better understanding of the optimal level of investment.
+Movies that are most profitable at investment levels above $100 million might start tapering in profitability above a certain point, but we have no way of knowing this based on our current production size categories.

+## More Information

+For the code used in my data collection and analysis, you can check my Jupyter Notebook linked [here](https://github.com/DavidKRichter/dsc-film-project/blob/main/index.ipynb).